Detail Page

 • German III - 634

-This is an elective course, which provides increased practice in listening, speaking, reading and writing skills.
-At this level the complexity of the material increases in difficulty so that all the language skills are enhanced.
+This is an elective course, which provides increased practice in listening, speaking, reading, and writing skills.
+At this level, the complexity of the material increases in difficulty so that all the language skills are enhanced.
+While there is continued practice in listening and speaking, more complex reading is emphasized both in the text and in supplementary materials.
+Written work is stressed through accurate completion of homework exercises and essays.
+Cultural information on the three German-speaking countries is continued and presented through the text and occasional articles and films.

 • Honors German III - 633